 Wheeler Farms.
 The Wheeler Farms estate property is located on 11.5 acres off of Zinfandel Lane just south of the city of St. Helena.
 For those curious about it’s history (and it is fascinating), the original stone winery was built in 1880 by Charles Wheeler and was conveniently located next to the train tracks about 1/2 mile to the west of Wheeler Farms Winery.
 The only visible remnant of this winery is an old stone wall – seen just east of the train tracks almost at the intersection of Highway 29 and Zinfandel Lane.

-The property was purchased in 2014 by long time Napa vintners Bart and Daphne Araujo – who as their estate manager, Greg DeLeo states, “pivoted somewhat” after selling their iconic Araujo Estate and Eisele Vineyard.
+The property was purchased in 2014 by long time Napa vintners Bart and Daphne Araujo – who “pivoted somewhat” after selling their iconic Araujo Estate and Eisele Vineyard.
 The previous owners, a Japanese firm had acquired the property in 2009 from the great-great-granddaughter of Charles Wheeler.
 Their intention was to build a winery on site but after the Tsunami hit in Japan in 2011 they decided against this and ultimately sold the land.

 The winery is named in honor of the Wheeler family, whose property along Zinfandel Lane extended to the other side of Highway 29 and for decades was known as Wheeler Farms.
 By almost 1940 at the height of their land holdings the property encompassed some 400 acres with the current estate planted to prunes at that time.
 Charles Wheeler’s background was in grain and milling; he was part of the group that built the first grain elevator in California located in the city of Vallejo.
 But more significant to Napa’s history, Charles was a founding member of the St. Helena Viticultural Club in 1875 along with the president at that time, Charles Krug.
 This was the predecessor organization to the current St. Helena Viticultural Society.